feltor-dev/pyFeltor/README.md

 - there is only one grid class `dg.Grid` that generalises `dg::Grid1d`, `dg::Grid2d` and `dg::Grid3d`
 - the x dimension is the **last/rightmost** dimension

+Here is how the grid generation, evaluation and integration works
 ```python
 import numpy as np
 from pyfeltor import dg